Optimal quantum tomography with constrained elementary measurements arising from unitary bases: Basics of Unitary Bases and Elementary Measurements

-In case of overlapping $\lambda$'s and accordingly overlapping $\mathbf{W}$-MASS's, the condition of unbiasedness assumes a modified form.
+For $d=2^k, k\geq 2$, in case of overlapping $\lambda$'s and accordingly overlapping $\mathbf{W}$-MASS's, the condition of unbiasedness assumes a modified form.
 The expression (109) of \cite{2} can be written as:

-$\mathrm{Tr}(P_{(\lambda,i)}P_{(\lambda',j)})=\dfrac{1}{d}$ [number of points common to the lines $(\lambda,i)$ and $(\lambda',j)$].
+$\mathrm{tr}(P_{(\lambda,i)}P_{(\lambda',j)})=\dfrac{1}{d}$ [number of points common to the lines $(\lambda,i)$ and $(\lambda',j)$].

-A rough estimate for the number of probabilities from the said projection operators indexed by $\{(\lambda,i):\lambda$ any isotropic line, $i=0,1,\ldots,d-1\}$ is more than optimal, of course, except when $d$ is a prime.
-This brings us to the technique displayed in \S4.3 \cite{4} to reduce the job.
+A rough estimate for the number of probabilities from the said projection operators is more than the ideal number $d^2$, of course, except when $d=2$ or $3$.
+This brings us to a search of techniques to reduce the rank or the number of projections.